rajaraodv/rabbitpubsub/README.md

-In the previous blog <a href='http://blog.cloudfoundry.com/2013/01/24/scaling-real-time-apps-on-cloud-foundry-using-node-js-and-redis/' target='_blank'>Scaling Real-time Apps on Cloud Foundry Using Node.js and Redis</a>, we used Redis as a 'session store' and also as a pub-sub' service for chat messages.
+In the previous blog <a href='http://blog.cloudfoundry.com/2013/01/24/scaling-real-time-apps-on-cloud-foundry-using-node-js-and-redis/' target='_blank'>Scaling Real-time Apps on Cloud Foundry Using Node.js and Redis</a>, we used Redis as a 'session store' and also as a 'pub-sub' service for chat messages.
 But in many enterprise grade real-time apps, you may want to use RabbitMQ instead of Redis to do pub-sub because of the reliability and features that comes out-of-the-box in RabbitMQ.
 This is especially true for financial or Bank apps like Stock Quote apps where it is critical to ***protect and deliver each-and-every message*** AND do it as ***quickly as possible***.

 So, in this blog, we will start from <a href='http://blog.cloudfoundry.com/2013/01/24/scaling-real-time-apps-on-cloud-foundry-using-node-js-and-redis/' target='_blank'>Scaling Real-time Apps on Cloud Foundry Using Node.js and Redis</a> and simply replace Redis with RabbitMQ pubsub.